mspnp/aks-jumpbox-imagebuilder/README.md

 ## Costs

 There is no cost for Azure Image Builder service directly; instead of the costs of the transient resources deployed to the (`IT_`) infrastructure resource group and related network costs comprise the bulk of the cost.
 See the [Costs](https://docs.microsoft.com/azure/virtual-machines/image-builder-overview#costs) section of the Azure Image Builder service's docs.

+## Security

+This jumpbox image and its creation process has not been fully hardened.
+For example, the jumpbox image is pulling package updates from Ubuntu and Microsoft public servers; Azure CLI, Helm, and Terraform are installed straight from the Internet.
+Ensure even processes like this adhere to your organizational policies and pull updates from your organization's package servers, and store well-known 3rd party dependencies in trusted locations.
+If all necessary resources have been brought "network-local" the NSG and Azure Firewall allowances can be made even tighter.
+Also apply any standard OS hardening procedures your organization requires for privileged access machines.
+A jumpbox is an attack vector that needs to be considered when evaluating any particular access solution.

 ## See also